-The Data inputs/outputs output the data stored at the selected address during a Bus Read operation when $\overline{\text{BYTE}}$ is High, V{IH} .
-When $\overline{\text{BYTE}}$ is Low, V{IL} , these pins are not used and are high impedance.
-During Bus Write operations the Command Register does not use these bits.
-When reading the Status Register these bits should be ignored.
+The data inputs/outputs output the data stored at the selected address during a bus read operation when BYTE is High, V{IH} .
+When BYTE is Low, V{IL} , these pins are not used and are high impedance.
+During bus write operations the command register does not use these bits.
+When reading the status register these bits should be ignored.

-2.4 Data input/output or Address input (DQ15A-1)
+2.4 Data input/output or address input (DQ15A-1)

-$\underline{\text{When}}$ BYTE is High, V{IH}, this pin behaves as a Data input/output pin (as DQ8-DQ14).
-When BYTE is Low, V{IL}, this pin behaves as an address pin; DQ15A-1 Low will select the LSB of the word on the other addresses, DQ15A-1 High will select the MSB.
-Throughout the text consider references to the Data input/output to include this pin when BYTE is High and references to the Address inputs to include this pin when BYTE is Low except when stated explicitly otherwise.
+When BYTE is High, V{IH} , this pin behaves as a data input/output pin (as DQ8-DQ14).
+When BYTE is Low, V{IL} , this pin behaves as an address pin; DQ15A-1 Low will select the LSB of the word on the other addresses, DQ15A-1 High will select the MSB.
+Throughout the text consider references to the data input/output to include this pin when BYTE is High and references to the address inputs to include this pin when BYTE is Low except when stated explicitly otherwise.

-2.5 Chip Enable (E)
+2.5 Chip enable (E)

-The Chip Enable, \overline{E} , activates the memory, allowing Bus Read and Bus Write operations to be performed.
-When Chip Enable is High, V{IH} , all other pins are ignored.
+The chip enable, \overline{E} , activates the memory, allowing bus read and bus write operations to be performed.
+When Chip Enable is High, V{IH}, all other pins are ignored.

-2.6 Output Enable (\overline{G})
+2.6 Output enable (G)

-The Output Enable, G, controls the Bus Read operation of the memory.
+The output enable, \overline{G} , controls the bus read operation of the memory.

-2.7 Write Enable (W)
+2.7 Write enable (W)

-The Write Enable, \overline{W} , controls the Bus Write operation of the memory's command interface.
+The write enable, \overline{W} , controls the bus write operation of the memory's command interface.

-2.8 Reset/Block Temporary Unprotect (RP)
+2.8 Reset/block temporary unprotect (RP)

-The Reset/Block Temporary Unprotect pin can be used to apply a hardware reset to the memory or to temporarily unprotect all blocks that have been protected.
+The reset/block temporary unprotect pin can be used to apply a hardware reset to the memory or to temporarily unprotect all blocks that have been protected.

-A hardware reset is achieved by holding Reset/Block Temporary Unprotect Low, V{IL} , for at least t{PLPX} .
-After Reset/Block Temporary Unprotect goes High, V{IH} , the memory will be ready for Bus Read and Bus Write operations after t{PHEL} or t{RHEL} , whichever occurs last.
-See the Ready/Busy output section, Table 15: Reset/Block Temporary Unprotect AC characteristics and Figure 14: Reset/Block Temporary Unprotect AC waveforms, for more details.
+A hardware reset is achieved by holding reset/block temporary unprotect Low, V{IL} , for at least t{PLPX} .
+After reset/block temporary unprotect goes High, V{IH} , the memory will be ready for bus read and bus write operations after t{PHEL} or t{RHEL} , whichever occurs last.
+See the Section 2.9: Ready/busy output (RB), Table 15: Reset/block temporary unprotect AC characteristics and Figure 14: Reset/block temporary unprotect AC waveforms, for more details.

-Holding \overline{RP} at V{ID} will temporarily unprotect the protected blocks in the memory.
-Program and Erase operations on all blocks will be possible.
-The transition from V{IH} to V{ID} must be slower than t{PHPHH} .
+Holding $\overline{\text{RP}}$ at V{ID} will temporarily unprotect the protected blocks in the memory.
+Program and erase operations on all blocks will be possible.
+The transition from V{IH} to V{ID} must be slower than t{PHPHH}.

-2.9 Ready/Busy output (RB)
+2.9 Ready/busy output (RB)

-The Ready/Busy pin is an open-drain output that can be used to identify when the memory array can be read.
-Ready/Busy is high-impedance during Read mode, Auto Select mode and Erase Suspend mode.
+The ready/busy pin is an open-drain output that can be used to identify when the device is performing a program or erase operation.
+During program or erase operations ready/busy is Low, V{OL} .
+Ready/busy is high-impedance during read mode, auto select mode and erase suspend mode.

-After a Hardware Reset, Bus Read and Bus Write operations cannot begin until Ready/Busy becomes high-impedance.
-See Table 15: Reset/Block Temporary Unprotect AC characteristics and Figure 14: Reset/Block Temporary Unprotect AC waveforms.
+After a hardware reset, bus read and bus write operations cannot begin until ready/busy becomes high-impedance.
+See Table 15: Reset/block temporary unprotect AC characteristics and Figure 14: Reset/block temporary unprotect AC waveforms.